AliSher110/gymexerciseapp/README.md

 ## Short description
 It is an exercise app, which shows us multiple exercises and shows us how to perform them.
-It is created React js and tailwind css.
+It is created with React js and tailwind css.
 The exercise data is coming from an rest Api.

 # Main Preview